Who may apply for the Van Lunen Fellows Program

 Note: We encourage you to contact us with any questions about the following requirements.

-- Has a desire to deepen managerial gifts needed for executive leadership of a faith-based school.
+- Desires to deepen managerial gifts needed for executive leadership of a faith-based school.

-- Has a concrete idea for a school-based project that can lead to a tangible outcome by June 2015 that is described in the submitted application; has discussed this proposed project idea with a school board officer and received affirmation of it.
+- Proposes a concrete idea for a school-based project that can lead to a tangible outcome by June 2017, by consensus with their school board chair.

-- Has provided two letters of recommendation: one from a professional peer, another from an officer of the school's governing board or committee.
+- Provides two letters of recommendation: one from a professional peer, another from an officer of the school's governing board or committee.

 Notes: *This role may have a variety of titles, including superintendent or principal.
 Any executive leader who reports directly to a school's governing board is eligible.